katt64/configs/README.md

 simple, and it fucking works!
 I've never been happier in my life with my setup.
 So, what more can I ask?!

+This setup works for me just fine.
+I'm just putting it here to see to it that it works for you too, perhaps even better than it does me.
+I'm using it everyday and I'm even earning money from it.
+I've got a few freelance jobs as a web developer (haha, as if I'm so good at it) and I'm using Nroff to typeset worksheets and exercises for my mom's students at a school she works. :p

 If you are just here to say that my setup is lame, then you'd better scram, boii; but if you wanna make a few constructive suggestions that might make my life easier, then shoot!
 I'm quite a busy person.
 I spend most of my days trying